 Distance: 32 miles.
 Elevation: 2,100 ft

-Today's ride is a true adventure involving two short ferry crossings and up to 47 miles of amazing roads and views of Arran from a totally different perspective.
+Today's ride is a true adventure involving two short ferry crossings and up to 60 miles of amazing roads and views of Arran from a totally different perspective.
 Bicycle north past Goat Fell, Arran’s highest peak at 874 metres (2,866 ft), to an ancient castle in the village of Lochranza, then take a short ferry ride to the mainland and the Kintyre Peninsula.
-Mull of Kintyre is a popular 1977 song by former Beatle Paul McCartney and his band Wings.
-McCartney and his bandmate Denny Laine penned this song in tribute to the picturesque Kintyre peninsula in Argyll, Scotland, where McCartney had owned a home and recording studio since the late 1960s.
-Ride to lunch in the scenic village of Cambeltown.
-Explore this deep-harbor village for a wee bit before our shuttle back to the ferry and our resort.
-Have dinner on your own tonight at one of three resort restaurants, or take a short stroll into Brodick.
+Ride to lunch in the scenic working fishing village of Carradale, a small, peaceful harbor with stunning views across the Sound of Arran.
+At nearby by Carradale Point, the Scottish Wildlife Trust has a nature reserve with feral goats, and a good example of a vitrified fort built more than 2000 years ago on a small tidal island off the headland.
+After lunch, cycle back to the ferry enjoying new perspectives of this beautiful land.

 Bicycle the 56-mile Isle of Arran loop, one of the country's classic day rides.